toix/seqinf_detection_replication_origin/README.md

 Z-curve:<br/>
 * three dimensional curve
+* "purple diamonds" indicate distribution of DnaA boxes (they can be all over the genome)
 * arrows indicate ori; use RY minimum (marks change from CT rich to AG rich region)
 * inverse Z-transform used to reconstruct corresponding DNA sequence
 * paper by Zhang (2004): Z-curve suggests 3 oris in Sulfolobus sulfataricus